First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: Expected neutrino flux from dark matter annihilation processes

 where the parameter $\Gamma$ is the annihilation rate of WIMP particles, $D$ is the distance to the source and $\frac{dN}{dE}$ represents the number of neutrinos per unit energy emitted in one annihilation event.
 Neutrino spectra are computed for a set of WIMP masses from the GeV/$c^2$ to the 100 TeV/$c^2$ scale for five annihilation channels:

 For each channel, a $100\%$ branching ratio is assumed, except for the neutrino channel, where a flavour-blind annihilation with a branching ratio of 1/3 to each neutrino flavour is adopted.
+These channels span the full range of realistic neutrino spectra, and the specific choice of hadronic/leptonic channels was made considering which annihilation modes yield the highest sensitivity in neutrino telescopes.
 For both the Galactic Centre and the Sun, the neutrino yields from the subsequent decays and emissions of the annihilation products are described using PYTHIA, a Monte Carlo event generator of high-energy physics collision events \cite{pythia}.
 The yields are implemented in the form of tables in the PPPC4DMID framework \cite{pppc} in the case of annihilations in the Galactic Centre.
 The neutrino yields from dark matter annihilations in the Sun are obtained with WimpSim \cite{wimpsim}, implemented within the DarkSUSY software package \cite{darksusy}.
 The determination of the neutrino spectra produced in both sources contains some common sources of uncertainty, such as the uncertainties on showering and hadronisation in secondary SM processes and the treatment of electroweak corrections~\cite{charon}.
 Additional sources of uncertainty in the computation of neutrino spectra in the Sun are related to the transport of neutrinos through the solar medium: the treatment of the interactions and the uncertainties in the neutrino cross sections result in large differences in the predicted spectra in literature \cite{charon}.
 Neutrino oscillations are taken into account when propagating neutrinos from the source to the Earth \cite{nufit}: as the path they travel is sufficiently large, the energy and path length dependencies are taken as an average value for both sources.
-The number of muon neutrinos per unit energy emitted in the chain of processes resulting from one WIMP pair annihilation into a pair of tau leptons in the Galactic Centre is shown in Fig.~\ref{fig:spectra} for three different WIMP masses.
+The number of muon neutrinos per unit energy emitted in the chain of processes resulting from one WIMP pair annihilation in the Galactic Centre is shown in Fig.~\ref{fig:spectra} for the five annihilation channels of interest, for a WIMP mass $m_{\mathrm{WIMP}} = 1 \: \mathrm{TeV} / c^2$.
 An identical number of antineutrinos is expected to be produced in the annihilation process.